 What is WonderBill?

 WonderBill is a service that allows you to place all your utility bill accounts (and a few select others) into one place.
 The idea is that this helps you keep on top of your outgoings.
 And best of all, it’s free to use.
 I decided to try it out to see how useful it really is.

 Initial sign up is very simple to do, so no problems there.
 Once you’re in, the layout is clear and uncomplicated.
 The the first bill I thought I would tackle was my mobile phone.
 However, try as I might, I could not connect WonderBill to my Vodafone account.
 A little digging around and I discovered that this was due to Vodafone and happened on all bill tracker sites.

 So moving swiftly on, I chose to add my broadband (BT) and energy supplier (First Utility).
 It takes around a minute to link each account, and a further 48 hours before WonderBill can gather data from your accounts.

 You can also add television subscriptions (such as Sky) and there is an option for “other”.
 This covers any other kind of account where you pay a fixed monthly charge.
-This could be something such as Gym membership, water supply or charity donation.
+This could be something such as Gym membership or charity donation.